AbhinavShukla2020/LLM-Text-Redaction-and-Management-Tool/README.md

 3. Select options from the dropdown for each file to apply specific actions.
 4. Use the "Save" button to save individual file changes.
 5. Click "Display Full Text" to view the complete redacted text in a modal.
-6. Use "Save All" to process and save all files at once to the web server.
+6. Use "Save All" to process and save all files at once to the web server in a uploads folder.

 ## Server Functionality